-At Nelligan O’Brien Payne, we recognize that the legal world can be demanding.
+At Nelligan Law, we recognize that the legal world can be demanding.
 We strive to maintain an atmosphere predicated on work-life balance and a great social atmosphere for all our staff and students.
 Our students are given a budget to host an office social on the last Friday of every month.
-Nelligan O’Brien Payne also participates in many charitable and social activities throughout the year, emphasizing early on in our students’ legal career the importance of staying active in the community.
+Nelligan Law also participates in many charitable and social activities throughout the year, emphasizing early on in our students’ legal career the importance of staying active in the community.

-Students at Nelligan O’Brien Payne LLP are provided with a variety of resources.
+Students at Nelligan Law are provided with a variety of resources.

-One of the most important support services provided to articling students at Nelligan O’Brien Payne LLP is the assistance of our Director of Research.
+One of the most important support services provided to articling students at Nelligan Law is the assistance of our Student Coordinator.

-The current Director of Research, David Contant coordinates all aspects of our student programs.
-David provides our students with the support, supervision and resources they need to succeed at articling.
+The current Student Coordinator coordinates all aspects of our student programs and provides our students with the support, supervision and resources they need to succeed at articling.

-When a lawyer requires research on a file, it is usually referred through David.
-He selects the most appropriate articling student for the project, based on factors such as workload and areas of interest.
-David’s strong research skills, expertise, and guidance help our students find the right information quickly and efficiently.
-The Director of Research coordinates the student program and provide research support to our students and lawyers by assisting with challenging research tasks.
+When a lawyer requires research on a file, it is usually referred through the Student Coordinator.
+They select the most appropriate articling student for the project, based on factors such as workload and areas of interest.
+Student Coordinator’s strong research skills, expertise, and guidance help our students find the right information quickly and efficiently.
+The Student Coordinator coordinates the student program and provides research support to our students and lawyers by assisting with challenging research tasks.

-Nelligan O’Brien Payne LLP maintains its own library, which contains extensive materials covering our areas of practice, and has an in-house librarian.
+Nelligan Law maintains its own library, which contains extensive materials covering our areas of practice, and has an in-house librarian.
 We maintain subscriptions to many online legal research resources.
 In addition, the Courthouse Library is only five minutes away, for any reference materials that may be unavailable in our on-site library.

 To help students determine their preferred area(s) of practice, the firm strives to provide our students with a basic overview of each primary area of practice.

-Summer students do not participate in rotations, given the time constraints, but will still be exposed to each area of law practiced at Nelligan O’Brien Payne LLP, and be given hands-on experiences based on the files they engage in.
+Summer students do not participate in rotations, given the time constraints, but will still be exposed to each area of law practiced at Nelligan Law, and be given hands-on experiences based on the files they engage in.

-Nelligan O’Brien Payne LLP is committed to its student training program.
+Nelligan Law is committed to its student training program.

 Each year the firm develops a seminar series designed to introduce the students to the general practice of law, as well as to the firm’s particular areas of expertise.
 Lawyers from different practice areas speak to the students in an informal environment, offering advice and information about their practices and law in general.

-Nelligan also hosts our own in-house continuing legal education program, called Kaizen University courses.
-These courses are hosted once a month by a partner and an associate, and address different forms of oral and written advocacy.
+Nelligan Law also hosts our own in-house continuing legal education program, called Kaizen University courses.
+These courses are hosted by a partner and an associate, and address different forms of oral and written advocacy.
 They are hosted in small, informal settings making it much easier for students to ask questions.